-This implies the main contribution may come from $\{ D_1 D\ [D^*] \}$ loop.
-For $\psi(nD) h_c\pi\pi$, the spin of the charm quark is flipped, which means in the heavy quark limit this process is forbidden.
-However, since we are using physical mass as input in the calculation and the masses of the charmonia and charmed mesons are not so heavy, the amplitude still could be sizeable.
-In Fig.~\ref{totxs}, we display the lineshapes of the energy dependence of the cross sections for $e^+e^- \jpsipp$, $\psipp$ and $\hpp$ via the $D$-wave state $\psi(4160)$ and $THH$ loops.
-For $\jpsipp$ channel, apart from the the $\psi(4160)$ bump, three cusps appeared at the thresholds of $D_1D$, $D_1D^*$ and $D_2D^*$ respectively, with $D_1D$ cusp is the most obvious one, which can be understood according to Eq.~(\ref{ampratio}).
+This implies the main contribution may come from the $\{ D_1 D\ [D^*] \}$ loop.
+For $\psi(nD) h_c\pi\pi$, the spin of the charm quark is flipped, which means this process is forbidden in the heavy quark limit.
+However, since we are using physical masses as input in the calculation and the masses of charmonia and charmed mesons are not so heavy, the amplitude still could be sizable.
+In Fig.~\ref{totxs}, we display the line shapes of the energy dependence of the cross sections for $e^+e^- \jpsipp$, $\psipp$ and $\hpp$ via the $D$-wave state $\psi(4160)$ and $THH$ loops.
+For the $\jpsipp$ channel, apart from the $\psi(4160)$ bump, three cusps appeared at the thresholds of $D_1D$, $D_1D^*$ and $D_2D^*$ respectively.
+Among these cusps, the one staying around $D_1D$ threshold is the most obvious one, which can be understood according to Eq.~(\ref{ampratio}).
 The peak position of $\psi(4160)$ is upward shifted because of the interference with $D_1D$ cusp.
 For $\psipp$ and $\hpp$ channels, the $\psi(4160)$ bump is nearly smeared since the $D_1D$ cusp is much stronger.
-This can be attributed to the thresholds of $\psi^\prime\pi$ and $h_c\pi$ are much closer to that of $HH$, compared with that of $J/\psi\pi$, which will strengthen the TS.
+This can be attributed to the thresholds of $\psi^\prime\pi$ and $h_c\pi$ are much closer to that of $HH$, compared with that of $J/\psi\pi$, which will strengthen TS.
 There is another way to understand this point.
-If we assume there are $Z_c(3900)$ and $Z_c(4020)$ molecular states produced in this $THH$ loop mechanism, which corresponds to plug two propagators into the black bubble of the diagram Fig.~\ref{feynmandiag}(B) separately, the lineshapes will be changed to some extent, as illustrated in Fig.~\ref{totxs}.
+If we assume there are $Z_c(3900)$ and $Z_c(4020)$ molecular states produced in this $THH$ loop mechanism, which corresponds to plug two propagators into the black bubble of the diagram Fig.~\ref{feynmandiag}(B) separately, the line shapes will be changed to some extent, as illustrated in Fig.~\ref{totxs}.
 Taking into account the four types of $THH$ loops, if we plug in $Z_c(3900)$, since it stays in the vicinity of $DD^*$ threshold, $\mathcal{M}^{I}$ will become so strong that the $D_1D^*$ and $D_2D^*$ cusps blur to obscurity.
-On the other hand, if we plug in $Z_c(4020)$ which is much closer to the $D^*D^*$ threshold, $\mathcal{M}^{II}$ and $\mathcal{M}^{IV}$ will be strengthened, therefore the $D_1D^*$ and $D_2D^*$ cusps turn to be more obvious.
+On the other hand, if we plug in $Z_c(4020)$ which is much closer to the $D^*D^*$ threshold, $\mathcal{M}^{II}$ and $\mathcal{M}^{IV}$ will be strengthened, therefore the $D_1D^*$ and $D_2D^*$ cusps become more obvious.